 Three species of jellyfish can be found in the Chesapeake Bay:

+Jellyfish have a transparent, gelatinous body and an umbrella-shaped bell called a medusa.
 Tentacles with stinging cells hang from the bell.
 The stinging cells are called nematocysts.

 Sea nettles have a smooth, milky white bell that grows to about 4 inches in diameter.
 Up to 24 tentacles hang from under the bell.